John-Kostick/vzome-sharing/_posts/2024-03-06-Concave-Pentakis-Dodecahedra-15-54-07.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2024/03/06/15-54-07-Concave-Pentakis-Dodecahedra/>)

 {% endcomment %}
 This is a continuation of [Pentakis dodecahedra Part 1](https://john-kostick.github.io/vzome-sharing/2024/03/07/Pentakis-Dodecahedra-11-41-25.html).
-The framework of this sequence of models, as shown, is between a Pentagonal dodecahedron and a coinciding concave Icosahedron.
+The framework of this sequence of models, as shown, is between a Pentagonal dodecahedron and a coinciding Concave icosahedron.
 All of the examples in Scenes are concave, except the one titled "Orange."

 A 3D design created in vZome.
 Use your mouse or touch to interact.